Exclusive: Glencore seeks $550 million to raise stakes in Kurdish oil game

 Glencore said it would hold a minimum of 10 percent of the notes at all times following the issue.

 The move to secure larger volumes of oil from Kurdistan might put pressure on its rivals Vitol, Petraco and Trafigura which are renegotiating their contracts for 2017.

-Vitol has so far been the largest buyer, with Petraco second and Trafigura and Glencore third and fourth respectively.
+Vitol has so far been the largest buyer, with Petraco second.

 (Reporting and writing by Dmitry Zhdannikov; Editing by Pravin Char)